cchurch/api-docs/source/includes/_api_action.md

 ```shell
 ```

 Used to turn on recording for 1 camera, all cameras, or all cameras in a specific layout.
-The result of this to the affected cameras will be that all 'operating_hours' schedules are removed, 'camera_on' is set to 1 (on), and 'video_capture_mode' is set to 'always'.
+The result of this to the affected cameras will be that all 'operating_hours' schedules are removed, 'camera_on' is set to 1 (on) and 'video_capture_mode' is set to 'always'.

 ### HTTP Request